Buying Bunk Bed for Kids – Benefits, Risks and Safety Tips

 2. What is the maximum recommended weight limit of a child using a bunk bed?

-Bunk beds are not only safe for kids, but they are also a great option for adults too and for this reason, these are also placed in dormitories, hostels, and other such places with place constraints.
+Bunk beds are not only safe for kids, but they are also a great option for adults too and for this reason, these are also placed in dormitories, hostels, and other such places with space constraints.
 However, if you have any concerns about the weight limit, do check the details provided on the bed regarding the weight limit or check the kid’s bunk bed size details before picking up one for your kids!

 3. Are bunk beds a good option for siblings with an age gap?

 Kids can use bunk beds as old as two years of age.
-Also, it is a great option for siblings with little or considerable age difference.
+Also, it is a great option for siblings with little or considerable age differences.
 However, make sure that the child sleeping on the top level is more than six years of age.
 Also, ensure that kids make use of the ladder to get up and down the bed.

 4. Can we add cushions to the ladder?